 Select the appropriate Input Device and Output Device.
 The details should show “1 MIDI Input Detected.”
 GarageBand may not change the name of the instrument in the new track, so you can change the name by double-clicking on it and typing “BLOCKS Dashboard,” or changing as desired.

-After this, you can choose your specific instrument sound from GarageBand that you want BLOCKS Dashboard to control.
-(If you’re in MPE Mode, you’ll want to choose an instrument with a pitch bend range of 48 to match the default pitch bend range of the Melodic Block mode or otherwise change the pitch bend range in BLOCKS Dashboard.)
+You’ll want to choose an instrument with a pitch bend range of 48 to match the default pitch bend range of the Lightpad and Seaboard Block, or otherwise change the pitch bend range in BLOCKS Dashboard.